fiverr/passable/CONTRIBUTING.md

 |minor | Interface change with full backward compatibility | Adding new features, Full backwards compatibility|
 |major | Interface change without full backward compatibility | Changing a function name or interface, Removing a function|

+## Commit message guidelines
+Commit messages should be labeled with the version bump the changes require.
+For example:

+* > [Patch] Fixing a broken runner
+* > [Patch] Documentation update
+* > [Patch] Configuration update
+* > [Minor] Adding a new runner
+* > [Major] Replacing all runners

+This is to make it easier to determine which version bump should be done upon adding a new release.

 ## Documentation guidelines
 Passable's documentation is present in [https://fiverr.github.io/passable](https://fiverr.github.io/passable).
 Its source is present as markdown(`.md`) files in the `documentation` folder of the project.
 Upon releasing a new version, a static html website is generated using [docpress](https://github.com/docpress/docpress).
 When adding a new page to the documentation, it needs to be added the the `content` first, which is present under: `/documentation/README.md`.
 Otherwise docpress will not know to look for it.